dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 ---

 What makes a person like Elon Musk or Steve Jobs so effective at reaching their dreams?
+How were people like Ghandi and Martin Luther King Jr. so effective at organizing a movement?
 What qualities, behaviors, experience and knowledge contribute most to building their character, realizing their dreams and pushing them forward, in spite of hardship?
 What attributes contribute to the development of these qualities and behaviors?
 Why are these attributes important?

 What kinds of knowledge help us form and realize a vision?
 What knowledge catalyzes the development of such a vision?
 What inspires